axew3/phpbb-display-only-first-post/w3all/displayonlyfirstpost/README.md

 Then go to "ACP" > "Extensions" > "Display Only First Post" and setup required values.

-## I want to display custom content!
+### I want to display custom content in place of default text!
 Look into file

      /ext/w3all/displayonlyfirstpost/language/en (or your active language)/common.php